top of page

 Thanks to supporters the garden is a thriving community hub and model of sustainable green spaces complete with rain gardens, solar pavilion, bicycle repair station, apiary, native plants and more.

 The garden hosts many community events and groups enjoying the therapeutic benefits of gardening including Colonial L.I.F.E.
-Neighborhood House, Wind of the Spirit and Morris County Hispanic American Chamber of Commerce.
+Neighborhood House, St. Margaret's and Morris County Hispanic American Chamber of Commerce.
 Gardeners actively harvest from a donation bed and their plots placing fresh produce for local neighbors in a donation bin along Early Street.

 Phase III